yasharmaster/end2end/source/_posts/2017-07-02-creating-match-return-order-by-from-pathtree.markdown

 #### ORDER BY

 The order by clause always starts with the *ORDER BY* keyword.
 After that, we simply append the variable name and the respective graphical name for each `sortOrder's` path of the PathQuery.
-Also, the sort type (Ascending/Descending) is also added.
+The sort type (Ascending/Descending) is also added.

 {% highlight java %}
 // The method that creates the order by clause